stevenagechessclub/stevenagechessclub.github.io/md/home.md

 The closest deciated Junior club is [Letchworth Junior Chess and Go Club](https://letchworthandhitchinchess.club/letchworth-junior-chess-and-go-club/)

-There's some general information around junior clubs on the [Herts Chess](https://hertschess.com/juniors/) website.
+There's some general information about junior clubs on the [Herts Chess](https://hertschess.com/juniors/) website.